HowToDoInJava

 }

-The preceding test class contains two test methods, which prints a message onto the console when executed.
+The preceding test class contains two test methods that print a message onto the console when executed.
 The ID of the thread on which the current method is being executed is evaluated using the Thread.currentThread.getId() code.

 It also contains the before and after methods, which also prints the thread ID of the current thread onto the console when executed.

-Create a new file named methods-test-testng.xml under the project and write below code.
+Create a new file named methods-test-testng.xml under the project and write the below code.

 <suite name="Test-method Suite" parallel="methods" thread-count="2" >